SRSeaver/ff6_bestiary/README.md

 Defense  | -1.59

 Pretending these features did come from roughly normal distributions, we'd be able to reject the null hypothesis that bosses and non-bosses have indistinguishable statistics in the four most "important" categories according to our model.
 Again, intuitively this fits well -- the model deemed these as the most predictive features so it is sensible to see that there are real distinctions between bosses and non-bosses in them.
 Defense would not pass our threshold of the 95-percent confidence level, meaning we could not say statistically that a boss' defense was different than a non-bosses beyond chance.

+### To-Do
+1. Parse text features like _Location_, _Steal_, or _Drop_ to get the items, rates, etc. for each and dummy those for more insight.
+I bet immunities scale well with bosses....

 <BR>